 - Columns that are not included in the primary key are called non-key columns,

 - Columns that use the

-BYTEStype must be defined with a length, which represents the maximum number of Unicode characters that can be stored in the field.
-(More details in Scalar Data Types.)
+BYTEStype in Google Standard SQL must be defined with a length, which represents the maximum number of Unicode characters that can be stored in the field.
+The length specification is optional for the PostgreSQL

 What does the physical layout of the rows in the